Review: Iron Maiden treats Tacoma Dome fans to barrage of classics amid flame-throwing Legacy of the Beast tour

 Without a new album to push, Iron Maiden drew heavily on classics from its heyday ’80s albums, laden with war and historical references, which wasn’t the case during its last Tacoma Dome visit on 2016’s Book of Souls run.

-“You know you’re old when Rolling Stone gave you a good review,” Dickinson joked after “2 Minutes to Midnight,” with its gleeful sounding melody and lyrics touching on Cold War-era nuclear threats.
+“You know you’re old when Rolling Stone gave you a good review,” Dickinson joked after “2 Minutes to Midnight,” with its gleeful-sounding melody and lyrics touching on Cold War-era nuclear threats.
 “But seriously, we do a lot of songs about history and now we are history.
 Actually, if you add up our combined ages, we predate the Revolutionary War.”

 Now 61 years old, Dickinson is still remarkably spry, sprinting underneath the legs of a stilted Eddie and up to the top of a riser above the stage, waving a British flag during a galloping bridge on “The Trooper,” later prowling around like a shadow boxing panther.
 As much darting around the stage, coming and going for various wardrobe changes and prop grabs as he does, his Fitbit likely got as much of a workout as he did over the course of the show.